Quinton Jackson: Total Nonstop Action Wrestling (2013–2014)

 On July 31, 2014, in an interview with The Fight Nerd, Jackson stated that he was done with TNA after he saw their operations and how "they ran things".
-TNA has since moved his profile to the alumni section and doing so confirming his departure from the company.
+TNA has since moved his profile to the alumni section on their website, confirming his departure from the company.

+Japan (2024)

+On June 22, 2024, Jackson wrestled on the Bloodsport Bushido event organized by Josh Barnett in Tokyo, Japan.
+At the event, Jackson defeated Hideki Sekine by knockout.